Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

+\begin{exercise} Consider singular gauge transformations from a residual solution to itself within the $KBc$ subalgebra.
+Show that the boundary condition changing projector either fails to exist or is equal to that of the zero morphism, i.e. the identity string field. \end{exercise}

+One of the initial motivations for the study of singular gauge transformations was as a strategy for constructing new analytic solutions.
+The idea is start with a solution $\Psi_1$ (typically the tachyon vacuum) and guess a singular gauge transformation $U$ such that $\delta(U^\ddag U)$ realizes the boundary conditions of the desired background near the midpoint.\footnote{If $U$ is a singular gauge transformation from $\Psi_1$ to $\Psi_2$, and the solutions are real, $U^\ddag U$ will be an exact morphism from $\Psi_2$ to itself.
+If it is also resolvable, the boundary condition changing projector $\delta(U^\ddag U)$ is expected to realize the $\BCFT$ of $\Psi_2$ towards the midpoint.} One can construct the solution by writing

+and trying to make sense of the phantom term.
+For a long time this was one of the few ideas for creating nonperturbative analytic solutions besides the tachyon vacuum.
+But it is unclear how to turn it into a systematic procedure.
+There was a concrete proposal for $U$ which could create tachyon lumps \cite{Ellsingular}, but attempts to determine a solution through \eq{phantomguess} did not succeed.
+Instead \eq{phantomguess} leads to a formal solution \cite{BMT} which satisfies the equations of motion up to sliver-like terms~\cite{lumps}.
+Strangely, the formal solution nevertheless reproduced the correct on-shell action and Ellwood invariant of a tachyon lump.
+The significance of this development continues to be unclear.

-Perhpas the most significant application of this formalism is that it gives a procedure for extracting gauge invariant information from solutions whose physical interpretation might otherwise not be obvious.
-In some circumstances it can even be used to compute observables from solutions which are not known in closed form.
-One gauge invariant provided by the formalism is the boundary condition changing projector itself, specifically its behavior near the midpoint.
-The formalism can also be used to compute the action or Ellwood invariant.
-The important idea here is that a singular gauge transformation allows one to absorb all unphysical complications into a pure gauge solution, leaving the phantom term to describe the shift in background in the most transparent possible manner.
-To illustrate this point we will use the formalism to compute the energy of Schnabl's solution.
-Some other applications are discussed in \cite{EMphantom}.
-We consider the singular gauge transformation \eq{Okconjform}, and use \eq{phantom} to write Schnabl's solution as
+The formalism has more convincing application as a tool for computation of physical observables.
+The boundary condition changing projector itself appears to be a kind of observable.
+However, singular gauge transformations also simplify the computation of the on-shell action and Ellwood invariant.
+The idea is that a singular gauge transformation allows one to absorb physically irrelevant information into a pure gauge solution, leaving the phantom term to describe the shift in background in the most transparent possible manner.
+Let us illustrate this by computing the action evaluated on Schnabl's solution.
+Other applications are described in \cite{EMphantom}.
+Consider Okawa's singular gauge transformation \eq{UOk} and use \eq{phantom} to write Schnabl's solution as